gcallah/Rationalism/CommonCause/common.md

 legislation, and that adherents of a number of different religions exist in this coalition.
 He contends that:

+"Hence the logic of neutrality and toleration unfolds of its own accord.
-"By accepting neutrality with respect to religion, they must gradually extend it to morality.
+By accepting neutrality with respect to religion, they must gradually extend it to morality.
 And then, by doing so, they have walked right into classical liberalism's trap."

-Well, yes, it would certainly be a trap if they accepted the idiotic reasoning that, "If we are tolerant of differences in our coalition in some respects, we simply must therefore become tolerant of all differences whatsoever in it in any respect."

-As we have already seen, classical liberalism certainly does not "extend" neutrality to all moral views.
-As exhibited by Vallier's own polemical piece, he will not "extend" neutrality to any non-liberal views!
+Here I find myself in complete agreement with Vallier: classical liberalism is, indeed, a trap.
+Disguised as "neutral governance," it lures its victims into Weber's iron cage.

+But what is this "logic" that "unfolds of its own accord"?
+What Vallier appears to be saying is, "Look, nationalist conservatives, you've already accepted... well, *Jews* into your coalition.
+Certainly now logic demands that you not reject Satanists and polyamourists, right?"